learn-academy-2020-delta/week-2-assessment-brianthomashammond/interview-questions.md

 4. What is JSX?

-  Your answer:
+  Your answer: JSX is JavaScript Xomething.
+(Probably not Xtreme.
+Maybe XML?)
+It is a combination of JavaScript and XML (which looks a lot like HTML).
+It allows React to inject and execute JavaScript code in the layout of a website.

   Researched answer:

 5. What is React?
+React is a JavaScript library that is used to create highly responsive and dynamic user interfaces.

   Your answer: